paceix/sql-server-samples/samples/databases/wide-world-importers/README.md

 # WideWorldImporters Sample Database for SQL Server and Azure SQL Database

+(See Loading Instructions for what has worked for us)

 WideWorldImporters is a sample for SQL Server and Azure SQL Database.
 It showcases database design, as well as how to best leverage SQL Server features in a database.

 WideWorldImporters is a wholesale company.
 Transactions and real-time analytics are performed in the database WideWorldImporters.
 The database WideWorldImportersDW is an OLAP database, focused on analytics.